 The law requires a judicial authority to issue arrest warrants.
 The bail system was generally effective.
 Authorities generally gave detainees prompt access to a lawyer.
 For indigent detainees accused of a capital offense, the state provides a lawyer.
 For other crimes the state does not provide a lawyer, and defendants without the financial means to hire a lawyer must represent themselves.

-Although lengthy delays prior to preliminary inquiries were reported, government authorities and civil society reported compliance with Court of Appeal guidelines, which require a preliminary hearing to be held within nine months of detention.
+Although lengthy delays prior to preliminary inquiries were reported, government authorities and civil society reported compliance with Court of Appeal guidelines that require a preliminary hearing to be held within nine months of detention.

 e.
 Denial of Fair Public Trial